Accused of a Robbery Crime in Fort Worth?

 Is this fair?
 Has our client committed the crime of robbery under Texas law?
 There is a persuasive argument that this example does NOT constitute robbery.
 Why?
 Because it is clear from the facts, that our client was attempting to flee the scene and had no criminal intent to injure or cause injury to the loss prevention officer.
 It would have been different if she had approached him and grabbed items out of his hands and hit him in the head.
 However, in this situation, the only reason the loss prevention officer was injured was because he tackled her to the ground and in the process was injured.

 How did the case get resolved?
-The Hampton Law Firm was able to prepare a packet of evidence showing the true circumstances behind what happened and convince the grand jury to lower the charge from a second-degree robbery to a lesser misdemeanor charge of shoplifting, a Class B misdemeanor.
+The Hampton Criminal Defense Attorneys, PLLC was able to prepare a packet of evidence showing the true circumstances behind what happened and convince the grand jury to lower the charge from a second-degree robbery to a lesser misdemeanor charge of shoplifting, a Class B misdemeanor.
 After being filed as a class B misdemeanor, we were able to qualify the client for a diversion program in Tarrant County, which qualified her for a dismissal of her criminal charges and provide her eligibility to have the robbery arrest expunged from her criminal record.

 Another example of criminal intent being required to be proven beyond a reasonable doubt by the State of Texas is regarding the element of theft.
 In order to sustain a robbery conviction, the prosecutor must prove both criminal intent to commit assault but also criminal intent to commit theft.
 What if an assault did, in fact, take place but there is no evidence that you intended to commit theft?